 Where to Stream: Netflix

-Before Judit Polgár came along, many leading figures in chess openly claimed that women simply lacked the mental ability to compete with men at the highest level.
-Those attitudes were widespread throughout much of the chess establishment.
+Before Judit Polgár emerged, many leading figures in chess openly claimed that women lacked the mental ability to compete with men at the highest level.
+Those views were common throughout much of the chess establishment and discouraged many talented female players from pursuing the game professionally.

 Judit Polgár and her sisters, Susan Polgár and Sofia Polgár, were homeschooled by their father, László Polgár.
-His belief was that genius is created through education and hard work rather than being something people are simply born with.
+He believed that genius is developed through education, dedication and deliberate practice rather than being something people are simply born with.

-The experiment was extraordinary.
-All three sisters became outstanding chess players and helped Hungary win the Women’s Chess Olympiad.
+All three sisters became world-class chess players and helped Hungary win the Women’s Chess Olympiad.
+However, Judit reached an extraordinary level that no woman had achieved before.

-She became the youngest Grandmaster in history at the age of 15, breaking Bobby Fischer’s long-standing record.
-She later became the only woman ever to break into the world’s top 10 rankings, reaching a peak ranking of World No. 8.
+At just 15 years old, she became the youngest Grandmaster in history, breaking Bobby Fischer’s long-standing record.
+She later became the only woman ever to break into the world’s top 10, reaching a career-high of World No. 8.

-More importantly than any individual victory, Judit permanently changed attitudes towards women in elite chess.
-She wasn’t a novelty or a publicity story—she was a genuine contender capable of winning the biggest tournaments.
+More importantly than any individual victory, she permanently changed attitudes towards women in elite chess.
+She wasn’t a novelty or a publicity story—she was a genuine title contender capable of winning the world’s biggest tournaments.

 Is Queen of Chess Worth Watching?